Checking the brake system components

 Vacuum brake booster

 1. Inspect all hoses and connections.
-All unused connectors of the vacuum system must be closed with plugs.
-Hoses and their connections must be properly secured, in good condition, free of holes and deformed areas.
+All unused vacuum system connectors should be capped.
+Hoses and their connections should be properly secured, in good condition, and free of holes and deformed areas.
 Inspect the brake booster check valve for damage.

 2. Check the hydraulic brake system for leaks or low fluid levels.

-3. Put the transmission in PARK (Automatic transmission), stop the engine and apply the parking brake.
+3. Place the transmission in PARK (automatic transmission), turn off the engine and apply the parking brake.
 Apply the brake pedal several times to completely relieve the vacuum in the system.

-4. With the engine turned off and there is no vacuum in the system, apply the brake pedal and hold it depressed.
+4. With the engine off and no vacuum in the system, apply and hold the brake pedal.
 Start the engine.
-If the vacuum system is working, the brake pedal will tend to move down with constant foot pressure.
+If the vacuum system is working, the brake pedal will tend to move downward with constant foot pressure.
 If no movement is felt, the brake booster system is not functioning.

-5. Remove the vacuum hose from the vacuum brake booster.
-Manifold vacuum must be present in the brake booster side hose with engine idling and transmission in PARK or NEUTRAL.
-Ensure that all unused vacuum connections are properly plugged, hose connections are properly secured, and vacuum hoses are in good condition.
-After checking for vacuum from the manifold to the brake booster, connect the vacuum hose to the brake booster and repeat step 3.
-If no downward movement of the pedal is felt, the brake booster system is not functioning.
+5. Remove the vacuum hose from the brake booster.
+Manifold vacuum should be present in the hose on the brake booster side with the engine idling and the transmission in PARK or NEUTRAL.
+Make sure all unused vacuum connections are properly capped, hose connections are properly secured, and vacuum hoses are in good condition.
+After verifying that manifold vacuum is present to the brake booster, reconnect the vacuum hose to the brake booster and repeat step 3.
+If downward pedal movement is not felt, the brake booster system is not functioning.

 Master brake cylinder

-As a rule, the first and strongest sign of any malfunction in the brake system is the sensations perceived through the brake pedal.
-When diagnosing the condition of the brake master cylinder, check for the feeling that occurs when the brake pedal is applied, which confirms a malfunction in the brake system.
-Check the brake system warning light and the brake fluid level in the brake fluid reservoir.
+Typically, the first and strongest indication of any problem with the brake system is the sensation felt through the brake pedal.
+When diagnosing the condition of the master cylinder, check the sensation that occurs when the brake pedal is applied, which confirms a problem with the brake system.
+Check the brake system warning light and the brake fluid level in the brake reservoir.

 Normal states

-The following conditions are considered normal and do not indicate a need for brake master cylinder repair.
+The following conditions are considered normal and do not indicate the need for master cylinder repair.

-1. New brake systems are not designed for as much force applied to the brake pedal as before.
-Complaints of light pedal force should be verified by comparison with the pedal force of another vehicle of the same model and year.
+1. New brake systems are not designed to handle as much force on the brake pedal as in the past.
+Complaints about light pedal force should be verified by comparing it to another vehicle of the same model and year.

-2. During normal operation of the brake master cylinder, the brake fluid level in the reservoir rises when the brakes are applied and falls when the brakes are released.
-"Clean" brake fluid level (after applying and releasing the brakes) remains unchanged.
+2. During normal operation of the master cylinder, the brake fluid level in the reservoir rises when the brakes are applied and falls when the brakes are released.
+The "clean" brake fluid level (after applying and releasing the brakes) remains unchanged.

-3. There are traces of brake fluid on the body of the vacuum brake booster, under the mounting flange of the main brake cylinder.
-This occurs as a result of normal lubrication of the mechanical seal bore of the master cylinder.
+3. There are traces of brake fluid on the brake booster housing, under the mounting flange of the master brake cylinder.
+This occurs as a result of normal lubrication of the end seal of the master brake cylinder opening.

 The brake fluid level will drop as the brake pads wear.